iaffs/gacha-crystals/README.md

 #### Intro

 My learning curve has been very steep, and I am proud of what I have been able to achieve during this time.
-Project is written in React and Node.js from a boiler plate provided by Andrea Arcuri in lectures.
+Project is written in React, JS and Node.js from a boiler plate provided by Andrea Arcuri in lectures.
 In my project I have used quiz-game solution 9 as a starting point.
 I have marked the files which have been copied from lectures in project as well.